Wollongong: Rugby league

-The St George Illawarra Dragons Rugby league club represents the city in the National Rugby League (NRL) competition.
+The most popular sport in Wollongong is rugby league.
+The St. George Illawarra Dragons rugby league club represents the city in the National Rugby League (NRL) competition.
 The club was formed in a merger between the St. George Dragons and the Illawarra Steelers in 1999, and they play half their home games at WIN Stadium in Downtown Wollongong.
 They won the 2010 NRL Grand Final against the Sydney Roosters.

 Prior to the merger the Illawarra Steelers had represented the area in the New South Wales Rugby League premiership and NRL between 1982 and 1998.
+The Illawarra Steelers continue to represent the Illawarra region in all four NSWRL Junior Representative Competitions: the SG Ball Cup, Harold Matthews Cup, Tarsha Gale Cup, and the Lisa Fiaola Cup.

 Rugby League has been played in Wollongong since 1911, and the area has produced at least 41 international players.
 At the local level league continues to have a strong following with a number of teams playing in the Illawarra Rugby League and Group 7 Rugby League competitions.

-The Illawarra Cutters represent the Illawarra region in the New South Wales Cup and the Harold Matthews Cup.
+The Illawarra League features 14 senior clubs north of Lake Illawarra, and 5 of Group 7's clubs are located in the Wollongong urban area around the Shellharbour district.